lilianaplaton/JavaScript-projects/README.md

 # JavaScript-projects
-Learning JavaScript by doing small projects (using html|css|JavaScript).
+Learning JavaScript by doing small projects, by using HTML5, CSS3 and JavaScript.